Chinese orchestra: Instruments in modern orchestra

-Plucked strings (彈撥樂)
+Plucked strings

-The plucked strings section of the modern Chinese orchestra consists of the liuqin (柳琴), yangqin (揚琴), pipa (琵琶), zhongruan (中阮), and daruan (大阮).
+The plucked strings section is unique to modern Chinese orchestra due to the large number of plucked instruments in China.
+This section consists of the liuqin, yangqin, pipa, zhongruan, and daruan.

-Some compositions include parts for the se (瑟), guzheng (古箏), konghou (箜篌), sanxian (三弦), or harp (竪琴).
+Some compositions include parts for the se, guzheng, konghou, sanxian, or harp.

 This section sets the structure of modern Chinese orchestras apart from their Western counterparts.
 This largely plucked chordophone-based section creates tunes different from that of the Western orchestral instruments.

-Yangqin (揚琴)
+Yangqin

 The yangqin is a dulcimer played using a pair of bamboo mallets rubberised on one end.
-Besides hitting the strings with the rubberised ends, the mallets can also be turned over to create a sharper note (this technique is called 反竹 (fanzhu)).
+Besides hitting the strings with the rubberised ends, the mallets can also be turned over to create a sharper note (this technique is called fanzhu).
 Some songs even require the player to hold the mallets vertically and use the other end or even using the player hands to pluck.
 It is a versatile instrument capable of playing rapid running notes or arpeggios.

-Liuqin (柳琴)
+Liuqin

 The liuqin is a soprano range lute.
 It looks similar to the pipa but smaller with two sound holes on each side of the body.
 The four strings are tuned G3-D4-G4-D5.
 By pressing slightly above any of the frets on the instrument, one can vary the pitch of the liuqin.
 It is commonly played using a plectrum like in the guitar.
 The sound is very bright and penetrating, making it a very effective soprano instrument.
 Its range is similar to that of a violin.